5k-mirrors/poe-live-search-manager/README.md

   - send a test notification
   - turn on/off automatic whisper message copying

-As a user, my settings are stored locally, so that I don't have to set them again
+As a user, my settings are stored locally, so that I do not have to set them again

 - when the user logs in, its previously stored settings are reloaded from the local storage
 - when logged out user restarts the application, its input searches are reloaded